PenTest-duck/HoudiniLM/INDIVIDUAL_EFFORT.md

 Project name: HoudiniLM

 ## Chris Yoo
-I've implemented the entirety of the rule-based model (WordNet synonyms + jailbreaking prefix/suffix).
+- Implemented the entirety of the rule-based model (WordNet synonyms + jailbreaking prefix/suffix).

-I've written a significant portion of the report,
+- Wrote a significant portion of the report (scope table, introduction, datasets, baseline models, existing models, results)
+- Wrote evaluation scripts for StrongREJECT evaluation & keyword matching
+- Created half of the custom labelled dataset and calculated inter-annotator agreement

-Cleaned the entire codebase
+- Cleaned & refactored the entire codebase

-StrongREJECT evaluation
+- Edited the presentation video
+- Contributed to initial experimentation design brainstorming

 ## Rahul Markasserithodi
 - Implemented OpenAI_response_detection for format scoring the prompts to give more accurate reward scores for approach 2